Matchlighter/theme-bobthefish/README.md

 terminal colors is that they automatically adapt to something acceptable whenever you change the 16 colors in your terminal profile.
 - `terminal` (or `terminal-dark` or `terminal-dark-black`)
-- `terminal-dark-white`.
-Same as `terminal`, but use white as the foreground color on top of colored segments (in case your colors are very dark).
+- `terminal-dark-white` - Same as `terminal`, but use white as the foreground color on top of colored segments (in case your colors are very dark).
 - `terminal-light` (or `terminal-light-white`)
-- `terminal-light-black`.
-Same as `terminal-light`, but use black as the foreground color on top of colored segments (in case your colors are very bright).
+- `terminal-light-black` - Same as `terminal-light`, but use black as the foreground color on top of colored segments (in case your colors are very bright).